nanocurrency/nano-docs/docs/running-a-node/overview.md

 --8<-- "dedicated-representative-nodes.md"

+!!! tip "Review Node security guide"
+	Regardless of the type of node you are planning to run, make sure to review the [Node security guide](security.md) to ensure best practice with configuration, firewalls and more.

 ### Non-voting nodes
 When first setting up a node it will not be configured to participate in consensus by voting on traffic.
 This type of node is common and is recommended for all integrations.
 If your goal in setting up a node is to learn how to integrate and use Nano for payments, this is the best starting point.
 If you want to dedicate resources to help secure consensus on the network, then a Representative node should be explored.